Sugar Valley Farm's McLead, Walters 'like kids in a candy store' entering Little Brown Jug

 The pair also took a risk when it came to Ants Marching, whom McLead named for a song by his favorite singer, Dave Matthews.

-The bay pacer started out at Sugar Valley, but he did not stay long, selling as a yearling at the 2021 Ohio Select Sale to trainer Nancy Takter and owners Howard Taylor and Steve Heimbecker for a sales-topping $125,000.
-When he started racing at age 2, Ants March quickly proved himself talented.
+The bay pacer started out at Sugar Valley, but he did not stay long, selling as a yearling at the 2021 Ohio Select Sale to trainer Nancy Takter and owners Howard Taylor and Steve Heimbecker for $125,000.
+When he started racing at age 2, Ants Marching quickly proved himself talented.
 And trying.

 “We always said he was like Sonic the Hedgehog,” Takter said with a laugh.
 “He would go 100 mph and was hard to control.
 He had the worst attention deficit disorder.
 He was never a bad actor, but, boy, was he hyper.”